 Beth El’s youth groups bring together our young congregants for social action, food, and adventure.
 You don’t need to be a member of Beth El to come along—Beth El youth groups are open to all Jewish kids.

 PreKadima gives students a taste of more grown-up youth group participation, and gets them ready for involvement in Kadima and USY.
 Some past activities include bowling, rock climbing, roller-skating, undertaking a scavenger hunt in the Duke Gardens, taking part in the Durham Earth Day festival, and visiting the Morehead Planetarium in Chapel Hill.
 And, of course, there’s everyone’s favorite — pizza parties!
-To learn more, check out our calendar, or contact our Youth Advisor, Julie Halpert.
+To learn more, check out our Beth El calendar, or contact our Interim Education and Youth Director Amy Ripps.

 Kadima (Grades 6-8)

 Kadima is the national middle school youth group for Conservative Judaism.
 Beth El’s Kadima chapter lets middle schoolers bond with their peers through new adventures and social action work.
 Kadima-niks also help choose, plan, and support their own programs.
 Past excursions have included laser tag, ice-skating, swimming, mystery bus rides, and the now annual Kadima Iron Chef competition.
 To learn more, check out our Beth El calendar, or contact our Interim Education and Youth Director, Amy Ripps.